agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.9.0

-     Treat all code blocks as Agda code in literate Markdown and Typst files (default).
+     Treat also unmarked code blocks as Agda code in literate Markdown and Typst files (default).

 .. _compilation-options: